 Similar to closed captioning on a video; live captioning is done live in real-time where a person listens in remotely over the internet (via Skype for example) or phone, and delivers the reproduced text instantaneously on a projected screen, TV or a user’s mobile device.

-As stipulated by the Accessibility for Ontarians with Disabilities Act (AODA) and Web Content Accessibility Guidelines (WCAG 2.0) Level A standards: all videos or audio that will be posted on a website or within a D2L course shell must be captioned and/or transcribed.
+As stipulated by the Accessibility for Ontarians with Disabilities Act (AODA) and Web Content Accessibility Guidelines (WCAG 2.0) Level A standards: all videos or audio that will be posted on a public facing website must be captioned and/or transcribed.
 Videos or audio used in your course made by a third party must be captioned upon request.